heygent/embanalysis/thesis/src/01-intro.md

 subject, we can pose the question: are there specific spatial arrangements that enable advantageous numerical calculations, and are those present or replicable in LLMs?
 The spatial idea is easily translatable from the perceptive sphere to the representational one, by considering LLM embeddings.
+If these come through because of geometric properties of the structures, and going with the assumption that those structures are replicable in the high-dimensional vector spaces we're working with, it would follow that strict optimization through gradient descent could be a possible way to make them come about.

-This also requires the assumption that representational advantages can translate from humans to LLMs. <expand>
+## Platonic representation hypothesis

 According to [@huh2024] AI models, particularly deep networks, are converging.
 The central hypothesis is that different models are converging toward a shared statistical